PyMoDAQ/PyMoDAQ/docs/src/user_folder/configuration.rst

 This object will automatically be linked to the system wide/user *.pymodaq* folder where the template will be copied and renamed from the plugin name.
 For instance, the plugin package, `pymodaq_plugins_optimisation` will produce a configuration file called *config_optimisation.toml*

+Also note that most config objects are automatically registered into a global one (`GlobalConfig`).
+The registered configurations are the ones in each PyMoDAQ package, and the one in each plugin inheriting `BaseConfig`.
+Any "config" that is a cache (inheriting `CacheConfig`) is **not** registered.

+It is preferred to access them through this object.
+To access a specific value, it works the same, is just needs to be prefixed with the config name.
+So for example, to access the entry `foo` in PyMoDAQ's `Config` object through the `GlobalConfig` object, one would do: `global_config('pymodaq', 'foo')`.